Ila-bura/mewmes/README.md

 - Allow users to interact more efficiently by implementing private messaging.
 - Add the functionality to like user's comments.
+- Allow profile's owners to delete their profile.

 [Back to top](#contents)